TempGROX/TempGROX/README.md

 <br>

 <h1>My guides:</h1>
 I suggest you use the project guides that I have compiled myself especially for you!
 I hope they will help you become full-fledged participants in networks!
+If the guide was useful to you, then you can let me know about it on my social networks

 <div align="center">
   <br>